antvis/G6/docs/api/nodeEdge/Edge.en.md

 **Return**

 - The type of return value: Node;
-- Return the item of target node.
+- Returns the item of target node.

 **Usage**